 The running title is 'It's Life and Death...but not as you know it!'
 I was going to call it, It's Life and Death Jim, but not as you know it, but the reference might not click with everyone.:)

-It is not really a follow on from the first two books as it, in part, addresses very strange phenomena which have evidential value and adds to our knowledge of our potential abilities as human beings, both alive and dead.
+Book three is a follow on from the first two books as it, in part, addresses very strange phenomena which have evidential value and adds to our knowledge of our potential abilities as human beings, both alive and dead.

 Of course there are also personal inputs in the style of my other books.